joshrands/Canopy/README.md

 1. Some MIME headers are a different format than the 'typical' header and our parser misses information
 2. Keyword word bank adds words on new row every time
+3. Word frequency count is very slow and halts the application
+4. HTML with images/color doesn't show up right
+5. No robustness for if an email doesn't have HTML content

 ## ToDo

 ### GUI
-1. Add search feature for word frequency
-2. Be able to remove keyword filters
+1. Be able to remove keyword filters

 ### Data
-1. C++ function for word count from string/char stream

 ### Parser
 1. Know email location in meta data
-2. Create parser for .mbox file type
-3. Parse html section of .eml to look normal
-4. Create html string from raw html

 ## Latest Features: Canopy Alpha v1.0